Multilevel Stochastic Gradient Descent for Optimal Control Under Uncertainty: Assumptions and Notations

 \subsection{Approximation}

-We want to find approximate solutions to~\Cref{problem:ocp}, which involves three main components: (i) computing finite element (FE) solutions $\bu_\ell \in V_\ell$ for system~\eqref{eq:ocp-constraint} and $\bq_\ell \in V_\ell$ for system~\eqref{eq:adjoint-pde}, $V_\ell$ denoting a suitable finite element space associated with $V$ at discretization level $\ell$; (ii) sampling finite-dimensional representations of stochastic events $\Omega \ni \omega \mapsto \by_\ell \in V_\ell$ to generate the input data for the PDE systems; (out of simplicity, we take $V_\ell$ for all functions with a discrete representation, but remark that different spaces can be chosen as well) and (iii) finding the root in~\eqref{eq:optimality-condition} using an iterative stochastic approximation indexed by $k \in \NN_0$.
+We want to find approximate solutions to~\Cref{problem:ocp}, which involves three main components: (i) computing finite element (FE) solutions $\bu_\ell \in V_\ell$ of system~\eqref{eq:ocp-constraint} and $\bq_\ell \in V_\ell$ of system~\eqref{eq:adjoint-pde} for a fixed $\omega \in \Omega$, $V_\ell$ denoting a suitable finite element space associated with $V$ at discretization level $\ell$; (ii) sampling finite-dimensional representations of stochastic events $\Omega \ni \omega \mapsto \by_\ell \in V_\ell$ to generate the input data for the PDE systems; (out of simplicity, we take $V_\ell$ for all functions with a discrete representation, but remark that different spaces can be chosen as well.
+For an illustration of some $\by_\ell \in V_\ell$, we refer to~\Cref{fig:log-normal-fields-and-control}) and (iii) finding the solution of~\eqref{eq:optimality-condition} using an iterative stochastic approximation indexed by $k \in \NN_0$.
 The iteration scheme of a standard SGD method is given with step sizes $t_k > 0$ by

-ensures that the control $\bz_{\ell}^{(k+1)}$ remains in the admissible discretized space $Z_\ell \subset V_\ell$.
+ensures that the control $\bz_{\ell}^{(k+1)}$ remains in the admissible discretized space.
 This approach, using $\bg_\ell^{(k)} = \lambda \bz_{\ell}^{(k)} \!- \bq_{\ell}^{(k)}$ as stochastic gradient, is motivated by~\cite{geiersbach2019projected}, with the methodology further developed in~\cite{geiersbach2020stochastic}, where the step size $t_k$ is assumed to satisfy

 to ensure convergence (cf.~\cite{bottou2018optimization, koehne2024adaptivestepsizespreconditioned} for further reading on step size control).
 This is combined with an adaptive mesh refinement and a step size decay to control the sampling error and the bias introduced by the FE method.
 Here, we approach this by introducing a MLMC estimator for the gradients, controlling both errors while drastically speeding up the computations and reducing the variance to make the choice of the step sizes less critical.